Listen To This Article

 David Allen is an American productivity consultant and writer who was born on December 28, 1945.
 His career path has included occupations such as a karate teacher, gas station manager, landscaper, travel agent, restaurant cook, and magician.

 Despite being briefly institutionalized due to heroin, he has managed to write books that have guided many to realizing their full potential.
-He has also written Ready for Anything, Work and Life, and Making It All Work.
+He has also written Ready for Anything and Making It All Work.

 He is the founder of the David Allen Company, an executive coaching firmandone of the founders of Auctioneer, a company specializing in productivity tools.